raganwald/raganwald.github.com/_posts/2013-03-20-six-questions.md

 ### why

-Entertainment is a ridiculous reason to try a new technique.
+Entertainment is no reason to try a new technique.
 Neither is learning on someone else's dime.
+Everyone can be entertained ad infinitum reading about [enchanted forests](http://raganwald.com/enchanted-forest/a-long-time-ago-in-a-village-far-far-away.html) or [How to run a school teaching JavaScript programming](http://raganwald.com/2013/02/21/hilberts-school.html).
 In this day and age, you have plenty of opportunity to learn on your own.
 Everyone reading this blog has access to personal development environments.
-Everyone can be entertained ad infinitum reading about [enchanted forests](http://raganwald.com/enchanted-forest/a-long-time-ago-in-a-village-far-far-away.html) or [How to run a school teaching JavaScript programming](http://raganwald.com/2013/02/21/hilberts-school.html).
+There's zero need to fool around on a project that has a mission to deliver change in the world outside of your head.

 You can and should look for practical reasons that a new technique will untangle conflated concerns, or collect scattered responsibilities into a single concern, or clarify the underlying domain logic and intent of code.

-When such reasons exist, you have excellent motive to ask whether the technique aslo passes the who, what, where, and when questions.
-And if the answer to all of these is affirmative, books like [Functional JavaScript][fj] will answer the sixth question:
+When such reasons exist, you have excellent motive to ask whether the technique also passes the *who*, *what*, *where*, and *when* questions.
+And if the answer to all of these is affirmative, Then press ahead with your new technique or idea or tool or even language.

+And if that new idea happens to be the proven-over-time and widely adopted techniques of functional programming as expressed in the JavaScript language, books like [Functional JavaScript][fj] will answer the sixth question:

 **How**.